openmeteo/pthelma/doc/user/vaporize.rst

    In that case, the humidity files are going to have a name similar to `hum-2014-10-12-18-00+0200.tif` (for hourly) or `hum-2014-10-12.tif` (for daily).

+   ``vaporize`` will use the pressure if it is available in the input files, otherwise it will calculate it from the elevation.

 REFERENCES
 ==========